 Be dazzled by a drag show

 Dragshowbar Lellebel, just around the corner from Rembrandtplein, is another spectacular spot to see a drag show.
-Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local favourite for their program where any of the shows are sure to entertain.
+Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local’s favourite where any of the shows are sure to entertain.
+Slay, Queens! ✨

 Relax with a canal cruise

 Any day is a nice day for a cruise through Amsterdam’s canals.
-Fortunately, boat companies are hip with the weather and they’ve got you covered, quite literally. ☔
+Fortunately, boat companies are well acquainted with the Dutch weather and they’ve got you covered, quite literally. ☔